Asquith - Mount Colah

 AreaSearch assessment of residential development activity positions Asquith - Mount Colah among the top 25% of areas assessed nationwide

 Asquith - Mount Colah has recorded approximately 89 residential properties granted approval annually.
-Development approval data is produced by the ABS on a financial year basis.
-Over the past five financial years, between FY21 and FY25, around 448 homes have been approved, with an additional five approved so far in FY26.
-On average, about 4.9 people per year have moved to the area for each dwelling built over these five financial years.
+Over the past five financial years, from FY-21 to FY-25, around 448 homes have been approved, with another 10 approved so far in FY-26.
+On average, about 4.9 people per year have moved to the area for each dwelling built during this period.

 This demand significantly outpaces supply, which typically puts upward pressure on prices and increases competition among buyers.
-New homes are being built at an average expected construction cost value of $428,000, under regional levels, indicating more accessible housing choices for buyers.
-Additionally, $36.3 million in commercial development approvals have been recorded this financial year, demonstrating high levels of local commercial activity.
-Compared to Greater Sydney, Asquith - Mount Colah has slightly more development, with 48.0% above the regional average per person over the five-year period.
-This balances buyer choice with support for current property values, though building activity has slowed in recent years.
+The average expected construction cost value of new homes being built is around $285,000, below the regional average, suggesting more affordable housing options for buyers.
+In FY-26, $36.3 million in commercial development approvals have been recorded, indicating strong commercial development momentum.
+Compared to Greater Sydney, Asquith - Mount Colah has slightly more development activity, with 48.0% above the regional average per person over the five-year period from FY-21 to FY-25.
+This balance supports buyer choice while maintaining current property values, although building activity has slowed in recent years.

-New building activity shows 47.0% detached houses and 53.0% medium and high-density housing, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
-This represents a notable shift from the area's existing housing composition of 74.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and the need for more diverse, affordable housing options.
+New building activity shows that 47.0% of dwellings are detached houses, with 53.0% being medium and high-density housing.
+This shift towards compact living offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers.
+This represents a notable change from the area's existing housing composition, which is currently 74.0% houses.
 The estimated count of 386 people in the area per dwelling approval reflects its quiet, low activity development environment.
-Population forecasts indicate Asquith - Mount Colah will gain approximately 2,950 residents through to 2041.
+Population forecasts indicate that Asquith - Mount Colah will gain approximately 2,918 residents by 2041.
 Building activity is keeping pace with growth projections, though buyers may experience heightened competition as the population grows.

 Frequently Asked Questions - Development